freedomofpress/securedrop-dev-docs/docs/workstation_release_management.rst

 Begin this step on the day you want to release the package.
 It's best to start this process early in the day to ensure there is enough time for final QA checks, signing ceremonies, and stakeholder communications.

+In a fresh ``sd-dev-dvm`` environment:

+1. Clone the component repo and check out the ``release/x.y.x`` branch.
-1. Push a release tag on the same commit of the rc tag that was approved during QA.
+2. Create a release tag ``x.y.z`` on the commit tagged with the approved rc tag QA.
-2. :ref:`Sign the tag with the SecureDrop release key` (or ask another maintainer to do this).
+3. :ref:`Sign the tag with the SecureDrop release key` (or ask another maintainer to do this).
+4. Push the signed tag to the origin.

 Step 5: Build and deploy the package to ``apt-qa``
 --------------------------------------------------

-In this step, you will build a production version of the package to first be deployed to ``apt-qa`` and then later to ``apt-prod``.
+In this step, you will build a production version of the package to be deployed first to ``apt-qa`` for pre-flight checks, and then later to ``apt-prod``.
 Since this package is reproducibly built, you will also confirm that it matches the hash of the rc package that was approved during QA.

-1. Open a terminal in your named DispVM called ``sd-dev-dvm`` (see :ref:`How to create the DispVM for building packages`).
+1. Start a fresh ``sd-dev-dvm`` builder DispVM (see :ref:`How to create the DispVM for building packages`), open a terminal, and prepare to record terminal output- either by using a utility like ``script``, or just by making sure you have infinite scrollback enabled to allow for cut/pasting later.

+2. Clone the the ``build-logs`` and ``securedrop-apt-test`` repos.

-2. Clone ``securedrop-builder`` and install its dependencies (https://github.com/freedomofpress/securedrop-builder/tree/HEAD/workstation-bootstrap/wheels):
+3. Clone ``securedrop-builder`` and install its dependencies (https://github.com/freedomofpress/securedrop-builder/tree/HEAD/workstation-bootstrap/wheels):

   .. code-block:: sh